miladibra10/vjson/README.md

 `schema` object contains a string field, named `name`.
 This code validates `jsonString`.

 > **Note**: You could Marshal your schema as a json object for backup usages with `json.Marshal` function.

+### Strict Mode
+When set strict mode is true, all fields in json object must validate.
+Default strict mode is `false`.

 # Fields